Brian Massumi: Philosophy of experience

 Affect is implicated in all modes of experience, including language experience, as an accompanying dimension of becoming.
-Conversely, all modes of experience are held together in the affective field of emergence in a state of "incipiency."
-The difference between modes of experience is not erased in this zone of indistinction, but is present "germinally" as a minimal differential.
-The modes of experience untangle from each other to come to expression divergently, actualizing different tendencies.
 The process of the taking-form of experience is "pulsed."
 Each definitive taking-form reemerges from the field of emergence after a lapse that Massumi identifies with the "missing half-second" in conscious experience experimentally verified by neuropsychologist Benjamin Libet.
 Quoting Whitehead, he maintains that "consciousness flickers" Between pulses, experience returns to immanence in the zone of indistinction of the field of emergence, where it is "primed" (energized and oriented) for a next taking-form.
 This occurs at the nonconscious level of "intensity" of experience.

 Massumi argues affect plays a role in politics because it shapes how people respond collectively before rational decision-making.
 Affect can mobilize crowds or create atmospheres of fear, joy, or unrest.